-- 32.1 The Trust shall have: - 32.1.1 a register of Members showing, in respect of each Member, the constituency to which he belongs and, where there are classes within it, the class to which he belongs; - 32.1.2 a register of members of the Council of Governors; - 32.1.3 a register of interests of Governors; - 32.1.4 a register of Directors; - 32.1.5 a register of interests of the Directors; - 32.1.6 a register of designated Trust Subcontractors; and - 32.1.7 a register of designated Volunteers. - 32.2 The Secretary shall be responsible for compiling and maintaining the registers, and the registers may be kept in either paper or electronic form.
+- 31.1 The Trust shall have: - 31.1.1 a register of Members showing, in respect of each Member, the constituency to which he or she belongs and, where there are classes within it, the class to which he or she belongs; - 31.1.2 a register of members of the Council of Governors; - 31.1.3 a register of interests of Governors; - 31.1.4 a register of Directors; and - 31.1.5 a register of interests of the Directors. - 31.2 The Secretary shall be responsible for compiling and maintaining the registers, and the registers may be kept in either paper or electronic form.
 Removal from any register shall be in accordance with the provisions of this Constitution.
 The Secretary shall update the registers with new or amended information as soon as is practical and in any event within 14 days of receipt.

-33. Admission to and removal from the registers
+32. Admission to and removal from the registers

-- 33.1 Register of Members - 33.1.1 Subject to paragraph 7.7 above, Members must complete and sign an application in the form prescribed by the Secretary. - 33.1.2 The Secretary shall maintain the register in two parts.
-Part one, which shall be the register referred to in the 2006 Act, shall include the name of each Member and the constituency or class to which they belong, and shall be open to inspection by the public in accordance with paragraph 34 below.
+- 32.1 Register of Members - 32.1.1 Subject to paragraph 7.7 above, Members must complete and sign an application in the form prescribed by the Secretary. - 32.1.2 The Secretary shall maintain the register in two parts.
+Part one, which shall be the register referred to in the 2006 Act, shall include the name of each Member and the constituency or class to which they belong, and shall be open to inspection by the public in accordance with paragraph 33 below.
 Part two shall contain all the information from the application form and shall not be open to inspection by the public nor may copies or extracts from it be made available to any third party.
 Notwithstanding this provision the Trust shall extract such information as it needs in aggregate to satisfy itself that the actual membership of the Trust is representative of those eligible for membership and for the administration of the provisions of this Constitution.

-- 33.2 Register of Governors - 33.2.1 The register shall list the names of Governors, their category of membership of the Council of Governors (public, staff, local authority, or other partnership organisation) and an address through which they may be contacted which may be the Secretary. - 33.3 Register of Interests of the Governors - 33.3.1 The register shall contain the names of each Governor, whether he has declared any interests and, if so, the interests declared in accordance with this Constitution or the Standing Orders for Governors. - 33.4 Register of Directors - 33.4.1 The register shall list the names of Directors, their capacity on the Board of Directors and an address through which they may be contacted which may be the Secretary. - 33.5 Register of interests of Directors - 33.5.1 The register shall contain the names of each Director, whether he has declared any interests and, if so, the interests declared in accordance with this Constitution or the Standing Orders for Directors. - 33.6 Register of Designated Trust Subcontractors - 33.6.1 The register shall contain the names of each Trust Subcontractor which is designated by the Trust for the purposes of membership of the Trust. - 33.7 Register of Designated Volunteer Schemes - 33.7.1 The register shall contain the names of each volunteer scheme which is designated by the Trust for the purposes of membership of the Trust.
+- 32.2 Register of Governors - 32.2.1 The register shall list the names of Governors, their category of membership of the Council of Governors (public, staff, local authority, or other partnership organisation) and an address through which they may be contacted which may be the Secretary. - 32.3 Register of Interests of the Governors - 32.3.1 The register shall contain the names of each Governor, whether he or she has declared any interests and, if so, the interests declared in accordance with this Constitution or the Standing Orders for Governors. - 32.4 Register of Directors - 32.4.1 The register shall list the names of Directors, their capacity on the Board of Directors and an address through which they may be contacted which may be the Secretary. - 32.5 Register of interests of Directors - 32.5.1 The register shall contain the names of each Director, whether he or she has declared any interests and, if so, the interests declared in accordance with this Constitution or the Standing Orders for Directors. - 32.6 Register of Designated Trust Subcontractors - 32.6.1 The register shall contain the names of each Trust Subcontractor which is designated by the Trust for the purposes of membership of the Trust. - 32.7 Register of Designated Volunteer Schemes - 32.7.1 The register shall contain the names of each volunteer scheme which is designated by the Trust for the purposes of membership of the Trust.

-34. Registers - inspection and copies
+33. Registers - inspection and copies